mitsu1210/essbaseworkshop/Lab200/LabGuide200.md

 ## Part 2.
 Configure DNS failover
 At this point of time, our primary server and secondary server are in sync.
 Lets proceed and configure the failover from the Oracle Cloud console.
 There are multiple ways to setup a failover like using keepalived, using load balancers and using DNS Traffic Management Steering policies in OCI.
 For the purpose of this lab, we will use the DNS Traffic Management Steering Policy in Oracle Cloud Infrastructure.

-### Step 1:Login into both primary and secondary servers
+### Step 1: Login into both primary and secondary servers

 ssh into both compute instances